danfuzz/samizdat/doc/library-guide/Symbol.md

 #### `.isInterned() -> symbol | void`

-Returns `this` if it is interned (that is, non-anonymous).
+Returns `this` if it is interned (that is, *not* unlisted).
 Returns void otherwise.

 #### `.makeAnonymous() -> symbol`

-Returns a new anonymous symbol whose name is the same as `this`'s.
+Returns a new unlisted symbol whose name is the same as `this`'s.
 This *always* returns a fresh symbol.
-(That is, if given an anonymous symbol, this method does *not* just return `this`.)
+(That is, if given an unlisted symbol, this method does *not* just return `this`.)

 #### `.toString() -> string`